-BSDBuild is a cross-platform build system.
+BSDBuild is a compact, cross-platform build system which

 Derived from the traditional 4.4BSD make libraries, BSDBuild allows

-Makefiles (without BSD make extensions),
+Makefiles (without BSD make extensions).
+BSDBuild works on most

-and works natively under most operating systems and
+operating systems and

-BSDBuild can generate standard Bourne
+BSDBuild can generate Bourne

-configure scripts look similar to a standard
+configure scripts look and function similar to

 The base distribution currently includes over 100 built-in